tetratelabs/wazero/RATIONALE.md

 * `fd`: a file descriptor
 * `path`: the offset for the result path
-* `path_len`: In wazero, `FdPrestatDirName` writes the result path string to `path` offset for the exact length of `pathLen`.
+* `path_len`: In wazero, `FdPrestatDirName` writes the result path string to `path` offset for the exact length of `path_len`.

-Wasmer considers `pathLen` to be the maximum length instead of the exact length that should be written.
+Wasmer considers `path_len` to be the maximum length instead of the exact length  that should be written.
 See https://github.com/wasmerio/wasmer/blob/3463c51268ed551933392a4063bd4f8e7498b0f6/lib/wasi/src/syscalls/mod.rs#L764

 The semantics in wazero follows that of wasmtime.